Swedish intervention in the Thirty Years' War: Diplomatic difficulties and the fall of Magdeburg

 Sack of Magdeburg.
 Of the 30,000 citizens, only 5,000 survived.

 Magdeburg was at this point in a desperate position.
 Although initially there had been only 6,000 Imperial forces observing the town under Pappenheim, Tilly had by mid-April brought 25,000 men to take the city.
 Falkenburg had been sent to bring the city to the highest level of defense that he could given the means that he had at his disposal.
 He had brought the force defending the city to 2,500 men in addition to the city militia.
 However, now the colonel had a much larger force in front of him – and despite the positive news of Swedish victories in the east – given the situation that prevailed in Magdeburg these were not received very well.
-Moral in the city was low.
+Morale in the city was low.
 The governor of the town, the town council, the people of the city and the strong minority of Catholic supporters were constantly bickering.
 In the beginning of May Tilly started to negotiate with the town.
 He was fearful of the Swedish relieving the siege, and was therefore eager to see it brought back into Imperial possession by any means.
 However, nothing came of these negotiations in time.
 By 19 May, Tilly was so fearful that he proposed making a final assault on the city.
 By this point the only surrender he would accept from the town was an unconditional one.
 The town council agreed to surrender the city, but Falkenburg requested to have an audience with the council at 4 am on the following morning to talk them out of it.
 Despite the fact that the Imperial negotiator was still in the city awaiting the final answer of the city council, Tilly ordered the final assault on the city.
 Many of the officers and soldiers had abandoned the defensive works because they knew the final decision of the town council was being made.
 Falkenburg, hearing of the assault despite the fact that Tilly was supposed to be awaiting the council's answer, summoned all the men that he could and led an effort against the assault.
 Although he achieved some initial successes, Falkenburg died in the defense.
 Shortly thereafter the city was sacked.